Euston Square, Camden

 In the 1810s the northward expansion of Bloomsbury breached this barrier with the creation of Euston Square, named after the country seat of local landowner the second Duke of Grafton at Euston Hall in north Suffolk.
 The scheme was more of a road-widening project than the creation of a true square: a strip of garden was laid out on the north side of the New Road, with houses at its edges.

 Euston station became London’s first intercity railway terminus when it opened in July 1837.
-The station originally stood some way north of its present location: the former site of the Doric ‘arch’ at the main entrance is marked by a pin on the map below.
+The station originally stood some way north of its present location: the former site of the Doric ‘arch’ at the main entrance is now occupied by the corridor leading to platforms 8–11.